tompaana/blob-copy-test/README.md

 # Blob copy test

-!!! warning Warning
+> **Warning**
+>

-    This is a test project to identify possible problems with cross-region data copying, and to find solutions/workarounds.
+> This is a test project to identify possible problems with cross-region data copying, and to find solutions/workarounds.
 This is not secure piece of software and running it exposes sensitive information deliberately for troubleshooting purposes.
+>

-    *Viewer discretion is advised.*
+> *Viewer discretion is advised.*

 The solution will deploy two, peered virtual networks in different locations (`westeurope` and `swedencentral`) both containing a blob storage and a file share storage so 4 storage accounts in total.
 None of the storages allow public internet access, but use private endpoints instead.
 A very simple app service with a Swagger UI is provided to test copying blobs from different accounts to different file shares.